hubmapconsortium/pipeline-release-mgmt/README.rst

-Once the package is installed, navigate to a repository containing a pipeline, and ensure that the ``master`` branch is what you would like to release as a new tagged version (including the state of any submodules).
+Once the package is installed, navigate to a repository containing a pipeline, and ensure that the ``master`` branch is what you would like to release as a new tagged version (including the *committed* state of any submodules).

 Choose a new version number (preferably starting with ``v``), like ``v1.0``,